 Have a piece of homemade candy at Candyland – Local Austin confectioners will be making homemade candy (free).

-Ride the New Carousal – Take a spin around the newest addition to the Trail of Lights this year – the gorgeous carousal located next to Candyland.
+Ride the Carousal – Take a spin around the gorgeous carousal located next to Candyland.
+Rides are $4 per person (cash only).

 Walk through the Bat Cave – In honor of Austin’s Mexican free-tailed bat colony, the trail has a bat cave to walk through this year.